 Most fillings are designed to last well over a decade, although it depends on the material used.
 Grinding or clenching your teeth can also shorten the lifespan of a filling.
 If you notice pain or sensitivity around your filling, contact your dentist to see if your filling needs to be replaced.
 They may do x-rays to check for any further decay under the filling.

 Your dentist will also monitor your fillings at your regular dental check ups.

 Cavity fillings: what to expect

 If your dentist tells you you need a filling, you may feel a little nervous or unsure: will it hurt?
 Is it expensive?
 How long will it take?

 Top reasons to get a filling

 Fillings are a safe, effective way to treat cavities.
-Left untreated, cavities pose a real risk to your oral and overall health.
+Left untreated, cavities can cause severe pain and toothaches.
+They pose a real risk to your oral health and, ultimately, your overall health.
 Getting fillings promptly keeps your mouth in top shape.

 Besides treating cavities, there may be other reasons to get a filling: